-Everyone is aware of big Facebook games like Farmville and Candy Crush Saga thanks to the relentless number of notifications people get for it.
+Everyone is aware of big Facebook games like Candy Crush Saga and Farmville thanks to the relentless number of notifications people get for it.
 What most members probably won’t know is that there is a secret game of chess hidden within the site’s Messenger platform which can be invoked only by entering a special command.

 This hidden easter egg only works in Facebook’s chat window, the Android and iOS Messenger app, and the desktop version of Messenger.
 All a user has to do is enter ‘@fbchess play’ in a conversation and a chess board will pop up.
 Unfortunately, playing the game is not as simple as starting it.